zhxie/ikago/dev.md

 `Transport Layer`: TCP, UDP and ICMPv4 layer.

+## Packet Capturing

+### Between Client and Server (FakeTCP)

+TCP and fragments packets received with the same source's address of the other's will be captured.

+### Between Sources and Client

+TCP, UDP, ICMPv4 and fragments packets received with the same source's address of `-r` will be captured.

+TCP, UDP, ICMPv4 and fragments packets received with the same address of server will be ignored.

+### Between Server and Destinations

+TCP, UDP, ICMPv4 and fragments packets will be captured.

+TCP, UDP, ICMPv4 and fragments packets received with the same port of server's listen port will be ignored.

 ## Connection

 Clients and server establish a FakeTCP connection at the beginning of transmission.
 All transmissions will use this connection.